iHeluani/airportpanel/README.md

 **UPDATE:** `/flight/:flightId`
 **DELETE:** `/flight/:flightId`

-To try it we can use any REST Client, as a Advanced REST client for Chrome.
+To try it we can use any REST Client, as Advanced REST client for Chrome.
 To insert data we can follow this JSON example:

 `{